kubernetes-study-guide/Kubernetes-Study-Guide/07_pod_commands/pod_commands.md

 ```

-Kubernetes will just keep restarting this in an endless cycle. and the pod will keep starting+stopping in an endless cycle too.
 To run containers that have shortlived workloads, you should run them as Kubernetes jobs or cronjobs objeect.
 We'll cover them later.

+## Ongoing Workloads (eg2-ongoing)

-If you want the container in this pod to run on an ongoing basis, then you can override the centos image's default CMD setting with an ongoing command/script using the command+args settings:
+Lets say you still want to use the centos image for the primary container in your pod.
+That's still possible, by overriding the centos image's default ENTRYPOINT/CMD, with an ongoing command/script using the command+args settings:

 ```bash
 ---